steveicarus/iverilog/solaris/README-solaris_pkg.txt

    this will install the package.
 The package will be registered under the name "IVLver"

 II.
-Deinstalling the solaris package
+Uninstalling the solaris package
 -------------------------------------

-To deinstall an installed solaris package do the following as root on your machine:
+To uninstall an installed solaris package do the following as root on your machine:

     pkgrm IVLver